Accreditation of organisations assists in the management of risks that may be associated with dealings with GMOs.

 Frequently Asked Questions - Accreditation, Institutional Biosafety Committees (IBCs) & Notifiable Low Risk Dealings (NLRDs)

-PDF version of Accredited Orgnisation Annual Report Form (PDF 316 KB)
+Accredited Organisation Annual Report Form (PDF 321 KB)

-DOCX version of Accredited Organisation Annual Report Form (DOCX 126 KB)
+Accredited Organisation Annual Report Form (Word 126 KB)

 The Primary contact is the person an organisation has nominated as the first point of contact for all communications from the OGTR.
 The Secondary contact is intended to be a back-up for the Primary contact.
 Both contacts are included in correspondence from the OGTR.